Pyrexiaa/UZH_SoCo2023/GroupX-a2/README.md

 Parameters:
 - **_‘envs’_** : The environment or context in which the operation is performed.
-- **_‘args’_** : A list containing two elements, the base and the exponent.
+- **_‘args’_** : Asserted to two elements, the base and the exponent.

 Behavior:
 - It ensures that there are exactly two arguments.
 - Retrieves the values of the left and right operands by recursively invoking the **_‘do’_** function.
-- Ensures that both the base and exponent are numeric (either integers or floats).
+- Asserted that both operands are numeric instances (either integers or floats).
 - Returns the result of raising the base to the power of the exponent, rounded to two decimal places.

 ### 2. Print Statements